btfcal/thefuture.build/content/about.md

 # Vision

-We aim to be the **golden standard** of entrepreneurship resource and learning.
+We aim to be the **golden standard** of entrepreneurship resources and learning.

 # Our Team